 8. Shift your thoughts to positive thoughts anchored in facts.

 For example, say ” this was a tough topic or a hard challenge” instead of saying, ” I knew this was too complicated for me” or “There is something wrong with me.”
 Studies show that women tend to go for the second answer, while men tend to think that the problem comes from outside and that they are not the problem.
 That is obviously related to the Confidence Gap between gender, so be aware of your thoughts.

 9. Action against procrastination

 Just do what you can and your best and trust it is enough.
-Stop thinking so much and just act.
+Stop thinking so much and act.
 Do it anyway.
-You will never be ready, just do it.
-Force yourself to start the project you’ve been planning for months and start by something.
+You will never be ready.
+Just do it.
+Force yourself to start the project you’ve been planning for months and start with something.
 Avoid procrastination.
-Truth is, there will never be the “perfect time”.
+The truth is, there will never be the “perfect time.”
 The sooner you’re able to accept that, the better off you’ll be.

 10 .
 Banish some toxic words

-Banish some expressions from your vocabulary such as “Hopefully” ” Maybe”.
-When thinking about your future or any achievements, resist the urge of finishing your sentence by hopefully…. because it is a way of denying again facts and your skills saying that luck or fate matter the most.
+Banish some expressions from your vocabulary such as “Hopefully” ” Maybe.”
+When thinking about your future or any achievements, please resist the urge of finishing your sentence by hopefully…. because it is a way of denying again facts and your skills, saying that luck or fate matter the most.

 11 .Focus on the why you are there doing what you do.